mathewbarlow/animations/README.md

 Atmospheric response to Tonga eruption going in to and out of the antipodal point over North Africa

 EUMETSAT IR data, 18 UTC 15 Jan - 2 UTC 16 Jan, 15-minute differences.
 Faster animation rate than the initial response animation, as the wave front is more difficult to see.

+<b> tonga_2_sat </b>

+Combination of GOES-West and Meteosat 11 to show the first 60 hours of global atmospheric response, beginning at 4 UTC on 15 January 2022.